-c) assignments for which the Bureau has previously received complete information in accordance with § 6.1 and has conducted the examination under § 6.5 of this Article at the date of receipt of the examined notice submitted under § 6.1;
+c) assignments for which the Bureau has previously received complete information in accordance with § 6.1 and has conducted the examination under § 6.5 of this Article at the date of receipt of the examined notice submitted under § 6.1YY;

 indicated in the Special Section published under § 6.7 and whose agreement has not been provided under § 6.17 are still considered as being affected by that assignment.
+(WRC-19)

 Reasons: This method adds one more examination under § 6.21c) of RR Appendix 30B such that should any remaining affected networks whose assignments have been entered in the List before the submission under § 6.17 of RR Appendix 30B, the Bureau shall further examine if the remaining corresponding assignments in the List are still considered as being affected.
 The network being examined will not be subject to any new requirements beyond those specified in its Part A publication.